 A license is consumed when the user logs in.
-The license is handed back to the server when the user session is terminated, i.e., when the user logs out or when the user session is terminated automatically by the server because the session timeout has been reached (see system property cmascore-server, server.session.timeout in System Properties).
+The license is handed back to the server when the user session is terminated, i.e., when the user logs out or when the user session is terminated automatically by the server because the session timeout has been reached (see system property cmas-core-server, server.session.timeout).

-F.9.1.1 Sections of a License File
+F.10.2 Sections of a License File